 The realm of fleet management involves dispatching duties (tracking status of shipments and delivery schedules), management of resources (e.g. drivers and delivery vehicles), defining delivery routes, coordinating shipping orders with sales orders, and maintaining detailed information the driver needs such as scheduled stops, warehouse information, audits, linked sales documents, etc.

 In the pre-technology period, this required personal (human) interaction for each fleet management element for each driver.
 Consequently, the administrative load and associated costs were high.

-With strategically designed and implemented business and IT systems, fleet management can be streamlined through use of technology.
+With strategically designed and implemented business and IT systems, fleet management can be streamlined through the use of technology.
 With initial requirements defined and recorded into a common database, updating is accomplished with minimal human interaction required.
 Drivers can enter basic info such as arrival at checkpoints, etc. using mobile technology and pre-programmed route information.
 Maintenance of the fleet management system is streamlined, significantly reducing errors and administrative time and costs.

 The cumulative effect of implementing these technology features into your manufacturing environment can significantly move the bar for your performance expectations.
 Given a strategic approach to business planning and design and implementation of technology can prove a worthy IT investment, delivering a positive ROI for your business, as well as creating space for your company to focus on its primary business as opposed to distracting and time and resource consuming administrative duties.